 Accommodation is provided for the entire duration of the trip – 17 nights if you’ve booked the 18-day trip, and 24 if you’ve taken the 25 day option.
 Most nights will be spent in hostels.
-Rooms are a combination of single-sex and mixed-sex dorms.
+Rooms are a combination of single-sex and mixed-sex dorms of usually between 4 and 12 people.
 The accommodation is one of the key features of this trip, with a carefully chosen range of premium hostels to stay.
 Hostels have been selected with comfort and design in mind and are perfect for the young traveller, looking for a sociable atmosphere, without compromising on style.

 Please note: In some of the hotels along the way, you may be asked to pay a security deposit of £15 - £20.
 This is standard practice across Thailand.
 This is fully refundable on departure, as long as there’s no damage to your room.